Md-Sufian-Jidan/work-nest-client/README.md

 ▶️ Usage Guide

-- Login/Register via Firebase Auth
+-Login/Register via Firebase Auth
-- Navigate to your role-specific dashboard
+-Navigate to your role-specific dashboard
-- Admin: Manage employees, assign HR, adjust payroll
+-Admin: Manage employees, assign HR, adjust payroll
-- HR: Track employee progress, process salaries
+-HR: Track employee progress, process salaries
-- Employee: Submit daily reports, view salary history
+-Employee: Submit daily reports, view salary history
-- Visitor: Use the Contact Us page for inquiries
+-Visitor: Use the Contact Us page for inquiries

 📄 License
-This project is licensed under the MIT License.
+-This project is licensed under the MIT License.
-See the LICENSE file for details.
+-See the LICENSE file for details.